orbingol/NURBS-Python/CONTRIBUTING.md

 ### Contributions to the code

-* Please check [README](README.rst) file before working on the code
+* Please check [README](README.rst) file before working on the code.
-* All pull requests should be made to the `devmaster` branch
+* All pull requests should be made to the `devmaster` branch.
-* If you are implementing a reading function, please use `read_PURPOSE_METHOD` convention, such as `read_ctrlpts_json`
+* If you are implementing a reading function, please use `read_PURPOSE_METHOD` convention, such as `read_ctrlpts_json`.
-* The inline documentation and all related .md files should be updated after adding a new method
+* The inline documentation and all related .md files should be updated after adding a new method.
-* If you are getting confused or would like to ask something on how to implement a new feature, please email the author first and we will discuss it
+* If you are getting confused or would like to ask something on how to implement a new feature, please email the author first and we will discuss it.

 ### Contributions to the examples

 * First of all, they are in a different repository.
 Please don't add any example scripts to this repository.
-* Please check [README](README.rst) file for finding the repository for the examples
+* Please check [README](README.rst) file for finding the repository for the examples.

 ### Contributions in general